piangpimc/dsba-job-db/README.md

 Finding a job is tough — but we don’t have to do it alone.
 By pooling our knowledge, we can help each other land interviews, prepare better, and feel more confident.

-> _"If you want to go fast, go alone.
-If you want to go far, go together."_ — African Proverb

 ---

 ## 🚀 Contribute